alanarteagav/goChat/README.md

 ```

 (you should also see the Gotk3 project Readme to see if you have
-its necessary dependencies installed on your computer, some
+the necessary dependencies installed on your computer, some
 of them are GTK+3, GDK 3, GLib 2 and Cairo).

 [Gotk3 Project Page](https://github.com/gotk3/gotk3)